 - Switch to the Details tab.

-- Select the chrome.exe process, and again hit the
+- Select the chrome.exe process and hit the

 Kill all the existing chrome.exe processes using the End Task command.

-That’s it.
 All Chrome’s background processes have been stopped.
-You may now proceed ahead with the manual deletion of files.
+You may now proceed with uninstalling the Chrome browser.

-Next, delete Chrome’s profile folder that beholds all the browser data.
-These include likes, cookies, saved passwords, bookmarks, etc. Here are the steps to delete the Chrome profile data:
+Chrome’s profile folder holds all the browser data.
+These include likes, cookies, saved passwords, bookmarks, etc. Here are the steps to delete the profile data:

 - Launch Windows File Explorer ( + ).